philippwulff/robotics_calc/README.md

 ## Why it is helpful

 The calculations for robot manipulators can become very lengthy and are prone to errors.
-This package uses symbolic calculations, which means, that the results are mathematical formulas and can deal with variables.
+This package uses symbolic calculations, such that the results are mathematical formulas and can deal with variables.
-Thus, you can use it to check your calculations in the exercises (since sometimes the solutions may be missing).
+Thus, you can use it to check your calculations in the exercises (since sometimes the solutions in IN2067 are missing or incorrect).

 ## Implemented Features